Harriet O'Neill: Education and legal career

-Judicial experience
+Judicial career

 O'Neill was first elected to the Texas Supreme Court in 1998.
 Previously, O'Neill had been a justice of the Fourteenth Court of Appeals of Texas since 1995, when then-Governor George W. Bush appointed her.
 Prior to that, O'Neill had been a trial judge for the 152nd District Court, located in Houston, to which she was elected in 1992.